amar97march/word-race/README.md

 ## Installation

-To run the game in your local download the repo and create a virtual env
+To run the game in your local, download the repo and create a virtual env

 ```bash